A Grand Vision of Building Communities

 - complete the prerequisite course A Proper Introduction;

-- apply to enroll in the next available CM Soirée Society Leadership Training;
+- enroll in the next available CM Soirée Society Leadership Training;

-- upon completion of the training course submit the Society Leader Application which includes the Leader Covenant;
+- upon completion of the training course submit the Society Leader Application and Leader Covenant;

 - agree to complete required monthly CEs (continuing education) and submit the Monthly Message;

 - adhere to the guidelines set up for CM Soirée Society Reading Groups, NHCs, and LCs.

 If you have a currently established general Charlotte Mason group and wish to switch over to a Society, let us know.
 But be aware that we do require strict adherence to the guidelines for Reading Groups, Natural History Clubs, and Learning Communities that have been prayerfully set forth.

 So in a nutshell, what is required to be a Society Leader?

 – Agrees to the Leader Covenant (not a requirement for Society members);